 - Pinot Noir

 These 7 noble grapes really are versatile and can work across the spectrum of food.
-Try out some of the Thanksgiving wine pairings and see which ones you and your guests like the best.
+Try these Thanksgiving wine pairings and see what you and your guests like the best with your main course.